Pontiac Firebird: 1988

 A total of 718 of these Notchbacks were built in 1988.
 The promotion was only in the form of a sheet in the back of a notebook of available options.
 They were made by Auto-Fab of Auburn Hills, Michigan.
 Problems with the incorrect fitting of the notchbacks to the GTAs at the Van Nuys plant often resulted in delays of several months for buyers who wanted this option.
 Furthermore, quality control problems plagued the notchback, many owners complained of rippling and deforming of the fiberglass rear deck, and others complained of large defects resembling acne forming in the notchbacks.
 Pontiac had to repair them under warranty, sanding down the imperfections, and repainting them, only to have more flaws resurface months later.
 Because of the poor quality and numerous expensive warranty repairs and repainting, the notchback was subsequently canceled for the 1989 model year, via a bulletin in August 1988, although production records indicate that a few were produced.

+1989

+For 1989, most Firebird models were nearly identical to those made in 1988.
+The Trans-Am GTA and Formula 350 models were fitted with upgraded Corvette 5.7 Liter L98 Engines, replacing the 5.7 Liter L98 engine version that powered the 1987 and 1988 models.
+The L98 was not a factory option on the non-GTA version of the Trans Am in 1989, which was downgraded to only feature the 5.0 Liter LB9 Engine.
+The Formula and GTA models sold with manual transmissions all featured the LB9 engines as well.